william-horn/adventures-of-swindonia/public/lib/documentation/event-maker.md

 ## Dispatching Events

-In the `EventMaker` library, events are dispatched by using the `fire` and `fireAll` methods.
+Events are dispatched by using the `fire` and `fireAll` methods.
 The difference between the two are highlighted below:

 * `fire(...args)`
   - Dispatch all event connections established on that event.
-Does **NOT** trickle downward to child events (if any exist).
+Does **NOT** trickle downward to descendant events.

 - `fireAll(...args)`
-  * Dispatch all event connections established on that event **INCLUDING** all connections established on all children and descendant events.
+  * Dispatch all event connections established on that event **INCLUDING** all connections established on all descendant events.

 For now we will just focus on the `fire` method, as this is the core function behind dispatching events.

-> *Behind the scenes, `fireAll` is just a recursive call to `fire` for all child events*
+> *Behind the scenes, `fireAll` is just a recursive call to `fire` for all descendant events*
 ```js
 // create event instance
 const event = EventMaker.event();